meshula/wrinkles/README.md

 ## Todo

+### Path System

+* support arbitrary path lengths
+    * use an array list of u128 to encode arbitrarily long paths

 ### Clean up the Topology Math

 - Right now the topology has bounds, transform and curves.
 This is